beginning of content

 Symptoms include:

-For some people, the pain is so severe they cannot take part in education, work or sport.
+For some people, the pain is so severe that they cannot take part in education, work or sport.
 Sometimes, the pain of endometriosis is associated with anxiety or depression.

 What causes endometriosis?